Transport in the United Kingdom: Cycle infrastructure

-Segregated cycle paths are being installed in some cities in the UK such as London, Glasgow, Manchester, Bristol, Cardiff for example.
-In London Transport for London has installed Cycleways.
+Segregated cycle paths are being installed in some cities in the UK such as London, Glasgow, Manchester, Bristol, Cardiff.
+In London, Transport for London has installed Cycleways.

 Road passenger transport

 Buses

-Local bus services cover the whole country.
-Since deregulation the majority (80% by the late 1990s) of these local bus companies have been taken over by one of the "Big Five" private transport companies: Arriva, FirstGroup, Go-Ahead Group, National Express and Stagecoach Group.
-In Northern Ireland coach, bus (and rail) services remain state-owned and are provided by Translink.
+Bus transport is widespread and local bus services cover the whole country.
+Since deregulation the majority (80% by the late 1990s) of these local bus companies have been taken over by one of the "Big Five" private transport companies: Arriva, FirstGroup, Go-Ahead Group, Mobico Group and Stagecoach Group.
+In Northern Ireland, coach, bus (and rail) services remain state-owned and are provided by Translink.
+Cities and regions such as Manchester and Nottingham have publicity owned bus networks and other transport.

 Coaches

 Coaches provide long-distance links throughout the UK: in England and Wales the majority of coach services are provided by National Express.
-Flixbus and Megabus run no-frills coach services in competition with National Express, the latter's services in Scotland are operated in co-operation with Scottish Citylink.
+Other companies such as Flixbus and Megabus run no-frills coach services in competition with National Express, the latter's services in Scotland are operated in co-operation with Scottish Citylink.
 BlaBlaBus also operate to France and the Low Countries from London.